|Nutrition Facts (per serving)|

 - 1 teaspoon kosher salt (or to taste)

 - Optional: 3 to 5 drops hot sauce

 - Optional: grated Parmesan cheese for serving

-If desired, saute the onion in a little butter and oil before adding to slow cooker.
+If desired, sauté the onion in a small amount of butter and oil before adding to slow cooker.

 Add the onion to slow cooker, along with the remaining ingredients, except the cheese.